mixmarvel/mixmarvel.github.io/_posts/2020-1-14-MixMarvel-AntFinancial.md

 The MixMarvel Foundation very much agrees with MixMarvel's collaboration with AntFinancial OpenChain.
 Partners like AntFinancial alliance chain will help MixMarvel to construct a top-notch game platform and help MixMarvel attract more players.

 The MixMarvel Foundation provides financial support for this collaboration.
-The funds will include but not limited to: marketing, event organization, community construction, PR, etc. XXXX MIX Tokens in total.
+The funds will include but not limited to: development, server and software costs, marketing, event organization, community construction, PR, etc. 1,950,000 MIX Tokens in total.